kaleidos-ventures/taiga-blog/content/2021-01-26_whatsnewTaiga6.md

 ## Docker image

-We have backpedaled on one of the most sacred long-standing truths here at Taiga; *"don't devote resources to an official on-premise/private cloud Taiga image"*. **The response from the community was absolutely amazing** providing quite a number of really great Taiga docker images and alternative deployment schemes.
+We have back-pedalled on one of the most sacred long-standing truths here at Taiga; *"don't devote resources to an official on-premise/private cloud Taiga image"*. **The response from the community was absolutely amazing** providing quite a number of really great Taiga docker images and alternative deployment schemes.
 Eventually, we decided we should be taking a stance on the hundreds of thousands of private Taiga installations out there and **provide an [official Taiga docker image](https://github.com/taigaio/docker-taiga)**.
 Depending on its success and acceptance, we hope to expand to other ways for deploying Taiga.

 [![Taiga6 editor](/images/2021-01-26_whatsnewTaiga6/docker.jpg)](https://github.com/taigaio/docker-taiga)
 <figcaption>Visit our [docker repository](https://github.com/taigaio/docker-taiga).</figcaption>